RIAPS/riaps-integration/README.md

 ## RIAPS Node Setup Instructions

 The RIAPS node environment used for this project has been [TI Beaglebone Black](http://beagleboard.org/black).
-Instructions on how to create a RIAPS Beaglebone Black SD Card Image can be found in [riaps-bbbruntime](riaps-bbbruntime/README.md).
+Instructions on how to create a RIAPS Beaglebone Black SD Card Image can be found in [BBB Runtime Setup Page](riaps-bbbruntime/README.md).

 ## Testing the RIAPS Platform Environment

 Once a RIAPS Host and the desired RIAPS Nodes are setup, a simple application can be used to test the environment.
-Instructions for these test are found in []().
+Instructions for these test are found in [Environment Test Page](env_setup_tests/README.md).

 ## Developing the Base RIAPS SD Card Image

-The instructions and scripts provided were used to develop the base RIAPS SD Card image that is used when setting up a RIAPS Node using a TI Beaglebone Black board.
-This SD card image includes basic third party packages and configures the environment for the RIAPS platform.
-The addition of the RIAPS platform is done in the RIAPS Node Setup (previous section).
+The instructions and scripts provided were used to develop the base RIAPS SD Card image.
+This base image is used when setting up a RIAPS Node using a TI Beaglebone Black board.
+The SD card image includes basic third party packages and configures the environment for the RIAPS platform.
 The intent is to provide a base image that is only periodically updated and to reduce the time necessary for application developers to create RIAPS nodes.
+Instructions for creating this image is located in [bbb-creation-files](bbb-creation-files/README.md).

-## riaps-integration
+## Repository Notes

 In order to use the integration scripts and setup your environment correctly you will need to download a number of other packages from the RIAPS organization.
 At the time of these instructions, RIAPS is a private organization and you need to have at least read-level access to the repositories.
 To get this access, please contact Prof. Gabor Karsai or Prof. Abhishek Dubey.